TL;DR

 - Does the mouth open on plosives (P/B/M) correctly?

-Tips to improve AI lip sync quality
+Tips to improve AI lip-sync quality and improve AI model quality

 It's an input problem.

-Get clean audio (this matters more than people admit)
+Get clean audio (this matters more than people admit).

-- Use a decent mic
+- Use a decent mic.

-- Reduce background noise
+- Reduce background noise.

-- Avoid heavy compression artifacts
+- Avoid heavy compression artifacts.

-If the model can’t hear phonemes, it can’t animate them.
+Speak clearly and concisely.
+If the model can't hear phonemes, it can't animate them.

-Use footage that makes the mouth easy to read
+Use footage that makes the mouth easy to read and see.

 - Good lighting (no harsh shadows on the mouth)